pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Regularization techniques/L2 Norm Regularization.md

 ## L2 Norm Regularization
-### Mathematical Definition of L2 Norm Regularization
+### What is L2 Norm Regularization?

 L2 norm regularization (also known as Weight Decay) is a commonly used regularization technique in machine learning and deep learning to prevent model overfitting.
-Its core idea is to add a penalty term to the loss function, constraining the size of model parameters (weights), thereby improving the generalization ability of the model.
+Its core idea is to add a penalty term to the loss function to constrain the size of model parameters (weights), thereby improving the generalization ability of the model.

-#### Core principle
+#### Core Principle
 - **Loss function modification**: Add an L2 norm penalty term to the original loss function (such as mean squared error or cross-entropy):

 $$